 With this current safety blitz it is now more important then ever that construction companies ensure know what they are aware of their obligations under current WHS laws and have the correct safety documentation and processes in place to ensure the safety of your workers.

-For assistance in ensuring you are compliant with current WHS legislation contact ABILITY GROUP on 02 9098 5500 to speak with one of our expert WHS consultants.
+With current WHS legislation contact ABILITY GROUP on 02 9098 5500 to speak with one of our expert WHS consultants.

 For further information, please refer to: